 The definition and abbreviation of what is POS can mean several different things, for instance, P.O.S. can stand for “Positive,” “Program of Study,” “Parent Over Shoulder,” or “Point of Service.”
-It can also be a modern slang I’d rather not repeat, but you can find more acronyms for POS here and here in the business world, mainly related to banking, retail and restaurant businesses the actual definition of POS is Point of Sale.
+It can also be a modern slang I’d rather not repeat, but you can find more acronyms for POS here and here.
+For additional reading and learning on this subject, POS USA has an excellent guide to POS meaning here with every aspect of how they work covered in detail.
+In the business world, mainly related to banking, retail and restaurant businesses the actual definition of POS is Point of Sale.

 We also covered each of the significant types of point of sale software and hardware systems.
 So we sincerely hope this information was helpful and useful in your quest to learn the meaning of POS.

 If you enjoyed this article, we’d be grateful if you could please share these examples and the definition of POS with others below.